 from sklearn.metrics import accuracy_score

-no = 50 # No of samples in a class
+no = 50 # Number of samples in each class

 Data = Data.T